IPS-Eye-White

 Meditating On God's Word

-Part III - WHAT YOU SHOULD NEVER DO (Below)
+WHAT YOU SHOULD NEVER DO

-Remember Mere Head Knowledge Won't Do you a Whit of Good
+Finally, Remember Mere Head Knowledge Won't Do you a Whit of Good

 Set Aside A Time

 Most of have fairly set schedules.
 We wake at about the same hour each morning and are constantly told of the importance of going to bed at approximately the same time each night.
-We eat our meals at about the same time every day, and devote the various periods of the day to work, play, exercise etc. In fact, we usually function more efficiently if we introduce some sort of structure into our lives.
+We eat our meals at about the same time every day, and devote the various periods of the day to work, play, exercise etc. In fact, we usually function more efficiently if we introduce some structure into our lives.

 Considering its importance and the fact that although the overall message is simplicity itself, the Bible is not always the easiest book to read.
 If we do not set aside a particular time, Bible study will eventually be pushed aside as other matters arise.
 Effective Bible study begins with good habits (otherwise called discipline), not waiting until you are in the mood or when circumstance come together to create the perfect moment.
+And it is well to bear in mind that we only learn what the Bible says by actually reading it not by intending to read it or thinking about reading it.

 You need a modicum of quiet when you are relatively undisturbed and hopefully free of the clamour of the day (I do realize this can be quite a challenge for mothers with pre-school children).
 Also, you have to use common sense.
 If you are not a morning person you will simply yawn your way through your study should you choose to do it very early in the day.
-Similarly, burning the midnight oil is not a good idea if it means facing the next day with bleary eyes.
-We are all different, and it is up to the adult Christians to set their own particular pattern of reading and prayer.
-It is an individual choice but one that needs to be carefully guarded.

 So, as Geoffrey Thomas says